This post contains affiliate links. Read the full disclosure here.

-The front of the card features Maravich crouching down on one knee, holding a basketball on his elevated knee.
-He is wearing his white Atlanta Hawks gear, and there is a green background.
+The front of the card features Maravich crouching down on one knee, holding a basketball on his high knee.
+He is wearing his white Atlanta Hawks gear and green background.

 Additionally, the bottom right of the card features a large basketball with yellow text on it that reads “Pete Maravich Forward Atlanta.”